friendly-traceback/docs/html/_sources/custom_errors.rst.txt

 What if we want to add a more detailed information?
-First, we can register a custom generic description for any occurences of the :exc:`requests.ConnectionError`:
+First, we can register a custom generic description for any occurences of the ``requests.ConnectionError``:

 .. code-block::